KivalM/spotblock-rs/README.md

 ## Running

 - Now spotblock should be available from your application menu, this will run spotify and start spotblock, and then kill spotblock after you close it
-- alternatively run `spotblock-run` from a terminal to run spotify with adblocking as well
+- alternatively run `spotblock-run` from a terminal to run spotify with ad muting enabled